Welcome to the WV Revolution 99G club site. Our club emphasizes:

 of his life.
 To say that he is passionate about soccer is an understatement.
 He started playing when he was very young.
 He has coached boys’ and girls’ soccer for more than 20 years in the Bay Area.
 As an assistant coach for the De Anza Sharks, he helped lead the team to five NorCal state championships and regional finals.
 With his guidance, the De Anza Strikers went to the State Cup finals in 2007.
 He trained the Central Valley Chili Peppers from 2007- 2008; the team went to the State Cup finals in 2008.
 From 2008 – 2010, Coach Vinko trained the Central Valley Revolution.
 He began coaching the initial core of the WV Revolution club in 2011.

 WHO THE PLAYERS ARE:

 The girls’ list of future occupations includes an actress, animal welfare worker, architect, engineer, lawyer, midwife, pediatrician, photographer, soccer player, teacher, and veterinarian.
-Some of the girls also play instruments and participate in other sports, including field hockey and cross country this Fall.
+Some of the girls also play instruments and participate in other sports, including badminton, field hockey, swim team, track and cross country.

 Given the girls’ different interests and plans, soccer is not expected to be the only focus, but certainly a main focus!